 As the carrier was far from being famous and only mentioned in very specialised books for historians, this is implausible.
 If the Natoma Bay was noteworthy enough to be mentioned in a TV show, it would play a significant role in books.
 I am open to challenges if some reader can found documentaries where it is mentioned.

-It follows from all of this that it is unlikely that James would have correctly identified the aircraft carrier Natoma.
+It follows from all of this that it is rather unlikely that James would have come up with the aircraft carrier Natoma.

 The next puzzle concerns “Jack Larsen”.
 Of course, James had no idea that there was a “Jack Larsen” on the “Natoma Bay” and neither had his parents at first.